Raid Boss Overview – Tapu Bulu

 | Grass Knot | Steel, Fire |

-Its typing gives it unique advantages against:
+Its typing gives it advantages against:

 - Poison